MicrosoftDocs/dynamics365smb-docs/business-central/marketing-integrate-dynamicscrm.md

 The steps to complete this process differ, depending on whether your administrator has enabled the new pricing experience.

 > [!NOTE]
 > If the standard price synchronization does not work for you, we recommend using integration customization capabilities.
-For more information, see []/dynamics365/business-central/dev-itpro/administration/administration-custom-cds-integration).
+For more information, see [Customizing an Integration with Microsoft Dataverse](/dynamics365/business-central/dev-itpro/administration/administration-custom-cds-integration).

 #### [Current Experience](#tab/current-experience/)
 In the current pricing experience, [!INCLUDE[prod_short](includes/prod_short.md)] synchronizes sales prices that: